Three girls with their backs to the camera, wearing soccer jerseys, with their arms around each other

 5. Be a parent, instead of a coach

 After a game, there’s no need to dwell on what went wrong, or what they could work on for next game.
-Instead, remind them of how proud you are of them for working hard and giving it their best effort, and ask them if they had fun.
+Instead, remind them of how proud you are of the hard work they put in and for giving it their best effort, and ask them if they had fun.
 Then, listen.
 If they want to talk about other things, that’s a cue for you.

 Losing isn’t a big deal when it’s a handful of games, but when it becomes the norm, it can be harder to find joy.
 With a few simple tricks, a little perspective and a focus on the fun, everyone can end the season feeling like they achieved something great.